jakearchibald/jakearchibald.com/static-build/posts/2020/06/events-and-gc/index.md

 `'abort'` may never fire.
 But also, `'abort'` may fire multiple times.

 If you call `controller.abort()` multiple times, the browser will only fire the `'abort'` event once.
-But it's a regular DOM event, so there's nothing stopping anyone from doing this:
+But it's a regular DOM event, so there's nothing stopping anyone from doing something weird like this:

 ```js
 signal.dispatchEvent(new Event('abort'));